 A breakout session at Open Source Open Society 2015 lead by GovHackNZ organiser Mike Riversdale gave participants a quick taste of what to expect from a hackathon.

 Government hackathons are now regular events in New Zealand and Australia.
 There are plans to hold them this year in Auckland, Wellington, Whangarei and Dunedin.

 Riversdale says despite the name the events are not about hacking government systems but are “a clever solution to a tricky problem”.
-They are not just central government data, also local and regional government.
+They are not just central government data, but also local and regional governments.

 He says there are five elements to organising a GovHack NZ event:

 - You need to start by naming a hackathon time and place or people won’t turn up.

 - Next you need a logo.
 Riversdale says this a home for stuff, it leads naturally to a website and provides a rallying point for a community so you can do stuff.

 - There needs to be a purpose.
 This is naturally wide-ranging and therefore is likely to sound bland.
 The planned Wellington July GovHack it is: “Do stuff with government data structured around life events”.
 Life events is the wide-ranging theme, beneath that there will be streams such as “leaving school”, “getting a first job” or “becoming a parent”.

 - You need to get people along.
 Not just developers but a range of people.
 Riversdale says: “At Wellington he hopes to get non-geeks; creative people, film makers, subject matter experts, people who need to come along who say ‘that life event, I know all about that’”.

 - You also need a suitable venue.
 GovHackNZ has snared the bottom floor of the MBIE building to host its Wellington event.